ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-single-group-column/index.md

 | Technically it doesn't make sense to mix these.
 They don't work together as the logic for removing single
 | children clashes with the logic for hiding open parents.
 Both want to remove parents at different times
 | and for different reasons.

+## Next Up

+Continue to the next section to learn about the [Multiple Group Columns](../grouping-multiple-group-columns/) display type.